Liverpool Polytechnic student Caroline Kaye graduated in 1986 with a degree in Fine Art.

 Graduate Anna Goodwin received a £3,000 fine from the Solicitors Regulation Authority (SRA) and was banned from working as a solicitor after lying on her CV.
 (Case No. 11411-2015)

-The statement on the web site of this major London law firm may look convincing, but ....
+The statement below on the web site of this major London law firm may have looked convincing, but ....

-Her profile on the Davenport Lyons web site where she was a partner for ten years until 2014, when it collapsed with £14 million debts, unequivocally stated: 'Marie graduated from Liverpool John Moores University in 1988 with an Honours degree in law.'
-That is a falsehood because no such university existed at that date.
+Mrs van der Zyl's profile on the Davenport Lyons web site where she was a partner for ten years until 2014, when it collapsed with £14 million debts, reported her as having studied at, and obtaining a degree from, a university.
+Both claims are incorrect.
+The statement: 'Marie graduated from Liverpool John Moores University in 1988 with an Honours degree in law' was therefore a falsehood.

 According to a UK Higher Education Degree Datacheck (HEDD) survey on graduate data fraud, around 33% of graduates or job seekers falsify important information on their CVs every year.
 Amongst the culprits, 40% exaggerate their academic qualifications, while 11% make up a degree altogether.|